KJHJason/Cultured-Downloader-CLI/README.md

 - Cultured Downloader is not liable for any damages caused.
 - Pixiv:
   - Pixiv API calls are throttled to avoid being rate limited.
+    - You can try using the `-pixiv_refresh_token` flag instead of the `-pixiv_session` flag if you prefer faster downloads as it generally has lesser API calls but at the expense of a less flexible download options.
   - Try not to overuse the program when downloading from Pixiv as it can cause your IP to be flagged by Cloudflare.

 ## Usage Example